iangow/activist_director/README.md

 3. Install required packages from [CRAN](https://cran.r-project.org).
 CRAN stands for "Comprehensive R Archive Network" and is the official repository for **packages** (also known as **libraries**) made available for R.
-  In this course, we will make use of a number of R packages.
+  In this paper, we make use of a number of R packages.
-  These can be installed easily by running the following code in RStudio.^[You can copy and paste the code into the "Console" in RStudio.]
+  These can be installed easily by running the following code in RStudio.[^1]

 ```r
 install.packages(c("DBI", "duckdb", "base", "car", "doBy", "lfe", "lmtest",